 If you need help please email the Awards team email@example.com.

-Week 2 – register online, start to gather facts, figures and evidence.
-Decide on categories to enter.
+Week 2 – Register online, start to gather facts, figures and evidence.
+Decide on categories to enter, check you are eligible.

-Week 6 – you’re running late now!
-Make sure everything is complete, checked and submitted.
+Week 6 – Make sure everything is complete, checked and submitted before the deadline.

 Prepare supporting evidence, optional